nghianguyentek/english/vocabulary/analysis-n.md

 /əˈnæləsɪs/

-## the detailed study or examination of something in order to understand more about it; the result of the study
+## the detailed study or examination of something in order to understand more about it; the result of the study (sự phân tích)